Dr Bernadette Power

 Dr. Bernadette Power is a Senior Lecturer in Sustainable Business in the Department of Economics, Cork University Business School (CUBS).
 She holds a Ph.D. from the Department of Economics and Finance, University of St. Andrews awarded in 2005, which focused on the survival of small businesses in Scotland.
 Her research expertise lies at the intersection of business economics, entrepreneurship, and sustainability.

-Dr. Power has demonstrated consistent success in securing competitive funding from organizations including the EPA, SEAI, IRC, and Enterprise Ireland.
+Dr. Power has demonstrated success in securing competitive funding from organizations including the EPA, SEAI, IRC, and Enterprise Ireland covering areas such as the circular economy and community acceptance of renewable energy.
 Her insights have been shared at various policy forums, ranging from the Welsh Economic Assembly to the National Energy Research and Policy Conference 2022, showcasing her ability to bridge academic research with practical policy implications.
+She has supervised many PhDs to completion.

-Dr. Power's commitment to advancing the field of economics and business sustainability extends beyond her research and teaching.
-As an executive committee member of the Irish Society for Women in Economics, she champions the visibility and empowerment of women economists in Ireland, promoting diversity in the field.
+Dr. Power's commitment to advancing economics and business sustainability extends beyond her research.
+As an executive committee member of the Irish Society for Women in Economics, she champions the visibility of women economists in Ireland promoting diversity in the field.